 Walt Disney’s dream of “a family park where parents and children could have fun – together” became a reality for Europeans when Disneyland® Paris first opened its doors in April 1992.
 Since then, Disneyland Paris has helped several generations create lifelong memories in the Disney tradition.
 Disneyland Paris has grown with its guests to become Europe’s number one tourist destination.
-Today Disneyland Paris is a multi-day resort offering two world-class theme parks, six themed Disney hotels, two Disney Nature Resorts, a 27-hole golf course, the Disney Village® entertainment complex, and Europe’s largest integrated corporate events venue.
+Today Disneyland Paris is a multi-day resort offering two world-class theme parks, seven themed Disney hotels and Villages Nature Paris, a 27-hole golf course, the Disney Village® entertainment complex, and Europe’s largest integrated corporate events venue.

 May it be with family, friends or loved ones, there is always something unique to experience at Disneyland Paris®.
 In 2019, Disneyland Paris was named the World’s Leading Theme Park Resort by World Travel Awards for the second year in a row, while fan-favorite attractions and experiences were recognized by European Star Awards, Travellers’ Choice Awards and Family Traveller Excellence Awards, among others.